PHOENIXCONTACT/MORYX-AbstractionLayer/docs/articles/Processing/Capabilities.md

 // some more resource code
 ````

-It is also possible to use multiple capabilities for AssembleResources but in the little different way like in the following example.
-But remember this works only for AssembleCapabilities:
+It is also possible to use multiple capabilities for an AssembleResource but in a slightly different way, as the following example shows:

 ```` cs
 var myStation = EntityCreation.CreateResource(openContext, new AssembleCell